 Dr Svitlana Biedarieva is an award-winning art historian, artist, and curator.
 She received her PhD in History of Art from the Courtauld Institute of Art, University of London.
 Her recent edited books include Contemporary Ukrainian and Baltic Art: Political and Social Perspectives, 1991-2021 (Stuttgart: ibidem Press, 2021) and At the Front Line.
 Ukrainian Art, 2013-2019 (Mexico City: Editorial 17, 2020, exh.cat., co-edited with Hanna Deikun).
-Svitlana has published her texts in such academic and media outlets as October, ArtMargins Online, post MoMA, Revue Critique d’Art, Financial Times, Hyperallergic, and The Art Newspaper, among others.
+Svitlana has published her texts in such academic and media outlets as October, ArtMargins Online, Space and Culture, post at MoMA, Revue Critique d’Art, Financial Times, The Burlington Contemporary, Hyperallergic, and The Art Newspaper, among others.

 Svitlana Biedarieva and Hanna Deikun, eds., At the Front Line: Ukrainian Art, 2013–2019/ La línea del frente.
 El arte ucraniano, 2013–2019/ Na linii frontu.

 Ukrains’ke mystetstvo, 2013–2019, Mexico City and Kyiv: Editorial 17 and International “Renaissance” Foundation, 2020.